muschellij2/neuroc_talk/index.md

 <div style='font-size: 24pt;'>

+1. Lower the bar to entry - just have to know R
+    - more packages to **interface** with other programs
-1. All the things a repository has (checks/rules/**stability**)
+2. All the things a repository has (checks/rules/**stability**)
-2. More packages to **interface** with other programs (lower the bar to entry)
-    - checks that programs work when other software installed
+    - additional checks with imaging software installed (e.g. examples)
 3.  **Data** packages to test packages with real data (images can be big)
 4. Detailed **vignettes/tutorials** on how to actually perform an analysis
 5. Image analyses use all the "things R has to offer" (packaging system/**reproducibility**/etc.)